 What Else to Expect From Your First Session

 After learning about your background and goals for treatment, a therapist may be able to give you a rough idea for how long it might take before you start to see results.
-“I like to tell patients that I hope for them to be making progress within six to eight weeks,” Kitley says.
+“I like to tell patients that I hope for them to be making progress within 6 to 8 weeks,” Kitley says.

 You can also ask about setting milestones to measure your success, like having fewer panic attacks or engaging in certain activities with less anxiety.